bdanziger3/1DActiveMatterSim/notes/meeting_notes.md

 # Week of 6 Aug

+### Questions:

-Questions: Citing software packages??
+- Citing software packages??
 How do I do that
+- What style guide should I use?
+AIP?
+- Should I use `I` or `we` in my paper?
+I had help from you guys but should it me `me` because it is a Masters' thesis?